plunify/InTime-Vivado/scripts/README.md

 # Contents

-[cli](cli/) - A collection of scripts to run InTime from the command line interface.
-Supports both Linux and Windows.
+[cli](cli/) - How to run InTime from the Linux shell or Windows command line interface.

 [intime](intime/) - A collection of InTime Tcl scripts to optimize design or configure the environment.

-[tcl_console](tcl_console/) - Collection of scripts to InTime from the Vivado Tcl Console interface.
-Supports both Linux and Windows.
+[tcl_console](tcl_console/) - How to run InTime from the Vivado Tcl Console interface.